Louisville Wrongful Termination Attorneys

-Understanding “At-Will” Employment
+What Does "At-Will" Employment Mean?

 Indiana and Kentucky are known as “at-will” employment states, meaning that employers have a wide range of discretion regarding employees who do not have an employment contract and are not members of a union.
 Employers may fire or demote at-will employees for almost any cause—or even no cause at all.
 Exceptions include protections against discriminatory or retaliatory firings and terminations that violate employers’ own established policies.
 Wrongful termination is very difficult for a former employee to prove in the absence of a violation of an employment policy, contractual term, or most commonly a statutory provision.

-Contractual Employment & Union Agreements
+Contractual Employment and Union Agreements

 If an employment contract includes provisions for the duration of employment or conditions for termination by the employer, an employee may have a claim for breach of contract if the employer does not abide by the contractual terms.

 Employees who are members of a union that has a collective bargaining agreement with an employer have rights against terminations that do not follow the terms of the agreement.
 If you believe that your rights were violated under your union agreement, your union will have a “grievance” procedure you can follow and which will allow your union to take action on your behalf.
 However, if your union does not believe your case has enough merit, it may not pursue your claim beyond filing the grievance against your employer.
 This is allowed as long as your union has adequately investigated your case.